brianwade1/MATLAB_Regression_Results_Statistics_Plots/README.md

 ## Other Files

-This repo also has a sample script to make the sample output.
-This sample script, [SampleModel](SampleModel.m) load the [Test_Data.csv](Data/Test_Data.csv) file, divides the data into a training and test set, and creates a response surface function to estimate the response.
+This repo also has a sample script called [SampleModel](SampleModel.m) that made the sample output plots above.
+The sample script loads the [Test_Data.csv](Data/Test_Data.csv) file, divides the data into a training and test set, and creates a response surface function to estimate the response.
 Note that in the data, the first six columns are input features, and the seventh column is the target output feature.

 ## MATLAB Version and Toolboxes